Related documents

 Court judgment, Marriage certificate

-When Belgium still sees you as married even though the divorce was already granted abroad, the problem is rarely romantic.
-It is almost always an incomplete file, badly linked to the Belgian marriage record or unreadable for the authority that must register it.
+When Belgium still sees you as married even though the divorce was already granted abroad, it is almost always because the file is incomplete, badly linked to the Belgian marriage record or unreadable for the authority that must register it.

 Overview

-When Belgium still sees you as married even though the divorce was already granted abroad, the problem is rarely romantic.
-It is almost always an incomplete file, badly linked to the Belgian marriage record or unreadable for the authority that must register it.
+When Belgium still sees you as married even though the divorce was already granted abroad, it is almost always because the file is incomplete, badly linked to the Belgian marriage record or unreadable for the authority that must register it.

 Steps